Category Archives: Holy Days

 The earliest allusion to the custom of marking this whole week with special observances is found in the Apostolic Constitutions from Syria, dating from the second half of the 3rd century.

 The Constitutions are a form of of early church literature (1st to 5th century) called “orders.”
 Their purpose was to promote “apostolic” prescriptions on matters of moral conduct, liturgy and Church organization.
-They are written in the name of the authority they evoke (techincal name: pseudepigrapha).
+They are written in the name of the authority they evoke (technical name: pseudepigrapha).
 Many orders, like the Constitutions purport to have been handed down by the Twelve Apostles.
 Apart from the Apostolic Constitutions, which was made known and printed before 1563, all the other early texts of orders were discovered and published in the 19th or early 20th century.

 • In the few lines from the Constitutions about Holy Week, abstinence from meat is commanded for the week.
 On Friday and Saturday there is to be a full fast.